 Near Flippin in Monroe County, Kentucky — The American South (East South Central)

 Location.
-36° 42.352′ N, 85° 51.445′ W. Marker is near Flippin, Kentucky, in Monroe County.
-Marker is at the intersection of Fountain Run Road (State Highway 100) and County House Road (State Road 1366), on the left when traveling south on Fountain Run Road.
+36° 42.753′ N, 85° 52.668′ W. Marker is near Flippin, Kentucky, in Monroe County.
+Marker is on Mud Lick-Flippin Road (Kentucky Route 678) near Fountain Run Road (Kentucky Route 100), on the left when traveling west.
+Marker is located near the SE corner of the intersection of routes 100 and 678, one mi W of Flippin.
 Touch for map.
-Located at the intersection of Kentucky Routes 100 and 1366, in the community of Flippin, Kentucky.
-Nearest postal address: 7066 Fountain Run Road, Tompkinsville 42167.
 Marker is in this post office area: Tompkinsville KY 42167, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Fraim Cemetery (approx. 1.2 miles away); Famous Tree / Indian Creek Church Daniel Boone Was Here (approx. 2.6 miles away); Pikesville (approx. 2.6 miles away); Free-Town Church (approx. 3.9 miles away); Gamaliel Cemetery (approx. 5˝ miles away); Gamaliel (approx. 5˝ miles away); Fountain Run World War I & World War II Memorial (approx. 6.2 miles away).
+Famous Tree / Indian Creek Church (approx. half a mile away); Camp Anderson (approx. 1.2 miles away); Daniel Boone Was Here (approx. 1.6 miles away); Pikesville (approx. 1.6 miles away); Fountain Run World War I & World War II Memorial (approx. Free-Town Church (approx. 5.1 miles away); Gamaliel Cemetery (approx. 6.6 miles away); Gamaliel (approx. 6.6 miles away).
 Touch for a list and map of all markers in Flippin.

 Credits.
-This page was last revised on December 23, 2018.
-This page originally submitted on January 1, 2011, by Chad Comer of Gamaliel, Kentucky.
-This page has been viewed 1,176 times since then and 43 times this year.
-Last updated on December 23, 2018, by C. R. Arterburn of Bowling Green, Kentucky.
-Photos: 1, 2. submitted on July 6, 2012, by Chad Comer of Gamaliel, Kentucky.
-3. submitted on January 3, 2011, by Chad Comer of Gamaliel, Kentucky. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on December 31, 2021.
+It was originally submitted on September 12, 2011, by Chad Comer of Gamaliel, Kentucky.
+This page has been viewed 610 times since then and 27 times this year.
+Last updated on December 28, 2018, by C. R. Arterburn of Lexington, Kentucky.
+Photo 1. submitted on September 12, 2011, by Chad Comer of Gamaliel, Kentucky. • Andrew Ruppenstein was the editor who published this page.